dcalsky/wws-socket/README.md

 The byte length of packet body, client/server should measure body before sending packet.

 ### Send Time
-Unix millisecond timestamp when the packet is sent.
+Unix millisecond timestamp when the packet sent.

 ### Hash
 Client generates a unique hash value before sending a packet and attach it to the header of packet.
 And then server should reply a packet with this hash in the header (except **ROOM_MSG** response type).